lasso-js/lasso/docs/bundling.md

 # Application-level Bundles

 Application-level bundles are bundles that apply to every page that is optimized.
 Application-level bundles allow for consistant bundles across pages when pages have common dependencies.
-Application-level bundles are typically configured as part of the optimizer configuration as show below:
+Application-level bundles are typically configured as part of the lasso configuration as show below:

 ```json
 {